-Members of the public and staff out with Operational Services are advised to report requests for service regarding trees on Council owned land via the Council's Contact Centre Tel:01506 280 000, providing as much detail and, if possible, a photograph of the tree/s of concern.
+Members of the public and staff out with Operational Services are advised to report requests for service regarding trees on Council owned land via the Council's Contact Centre Tel:01506 280000 or via the online form, providing as much detail and, if possible, a photograph of the tree/s of concern.
 This enables the request for service to be properly prioritised and tracked through the Council's enquiry system.
 If the ownership of the tree/s in question is uncertain the request can be made giving a detailed location and this can be checked against the Council's ownership maps.

-Information on the Council's website regarding tree and woodland management is to be updated and will include contact information for the public, along with Tree Management Guidelines answering frequently asked questions.
-A checklist for staff in the Contact Centre to use when dealing with tree enquiries was provided some time ago and will be updated.
+Information on the Council's website regarding tree and woodland management is to be updated and will include contact information for the public, along with a Tree Management Guidelines document answering frequently asked questions.

-If the tree in question lies within a Council house garden, householders should report the matter to their Housing Officer and those within school grounds to the school's Property Services Inspector, in the first instance.
+If the tree in question lies within the garden of a council house, householders should report the matter to their Housing Officer and those within school grounds to the school's Property Services Inspector, in the first instance.